robertwaredev/scripts/docs/Foglight.md

 - The game should be extremely simple to understand, yet have a high mechanical skill ceiling.
 - Rewards should always be based on how much risk you take.
 - PvP cannot be turned off, go fuck yourself.
 PvP is *not* a game mode or a server type, it's a foundational design pillar upon which the world building and absolutely everything else rests.
-- Game mechanics should be systematic and encourage socially driven PvP instead of defined game types, rules, or "win" states.
+- Game mechanics should be systematic and encourage socially driven PvP instead of game-defined rules or "win" states.
 - World building and lore should be steeped and visually apparent, but a "main story quest" should not be required to understand the game or play it at a high level.
+- The *entire world space* is the main meta-game, with the three main regions each forcing you to use the fundamental mechanics in drastically different ways to deal with the challenges that come with each.
+Due to these regions being vertically stacked on top of each other, rather than next to each other as on a typical game map, all three areas have mechanics that affect the others directly.

-# Premise
+# World Building

 > It's us versus the world.

-- Light is the primary survival resource and currency in the game.
-- The world itself is the primary antagonist of the game, and the social interactions that result from the world's difficult design is its primary story.

-# The World Tree
+## The World Tree

 - The World Tree is the planet-bound equivalent of a cosmic deity, uncaring and unfeeling, only creating and destroying.
 It sprouted from a cosmic seed that drifted for eons before making landfall, long before living memory.
 - The World Tree is home to many denizens, which dwell on the surface of its vast branches, occasionally forming small settlements.
-- The sun is only visible at the top-most branches of the World Tree.
+- The World Tree spans the entire game map.
+As a result, the sun is only visible at its top-most branches.

-# Fog
+## Fog

+> Never assume sanity.

-- The World Tree perpetually dusts the world with Fog, a storm of creative and destructive energy which drifts across the land, scouring and re-shaping everything it touches, acting as a primordial, chaotic force of manifestation.
+- Fog falls perpetually from the leaves of the World Tree, a storm of creative and destructive energy which drifts across the land, scouring and re-shaping everything it touches, acting as a primordial, chaotic force of manifestation.
 (Procedural Regeneration)
 - Fog itself is the most important resource, and is gathered and condensed down to form Fogstones, which emit light that wards the effects of Fog, known as Foglight.
+- Fog comes with the challenge of hallucinations, shifting environments, randomly mutated enemies, spontaneous player translocation, wormhole apparition, temporary quantum entanglement, evil twins from parallel universes, and much more.
 - Fog is made up of many "exclusion zone" style storms that roam the land, and is only survived by the most knowledgeable and well-prepared.
-- Fog comes with the challenge of hallucinations, shifting environments, randomly mutated enemies, spontaneous player translocation, wormhole apparition, temporary quantum entanglement, evil twins from parallel universes, and much more.

-# Light & Dark
+## Light & Dark

 > Wicked things this way come.

-- Enemies, anomalies, and other disturbances emerge in the absence of light.
 - Light sources exist in two forms: natural light, and Foglight.
+- Enemies, anomalies, and other disturbances emerge in the absence of natural light.
+- Sunlight wards off darkness, but burns the bare skin of players, and can't be survived for long periods of time without sufficient resistant gear.
-- Natural light wards off darkness, and is produced by fire or bioluminescence.
+- Gentler natural light sources also ward off darkness, and are produced by fire or bioluminescence.
-- Foglight wards off darkness *and* protects against the effects of Fog, and is only produced by Fogstones.
+- Foglight wards off darkness *and* neutralizes the effects of Fog in a localized area.
-- Natural lights and Foglights exist as a variety of worn and equipable items as well as buildable structures.
+- Both types of light sources exist as a variety of carried items, worn items, and buildable structures.

-# Overworld
+## The Overworld

 > A shifting, unpredictable realm.

 - The Overworld is completely absent of sunlight, blocked out by the many branches of the World Tree.
 - Enemies, anomalies, and other disturbances are constantly emerging from the darkness.
-- Fog storms also roam the Overworld, destroying and creating new areas as it moves, as well as causing a variety of unpredictable effects.
+- Fog storms also roam the Overworld, destroying and creating new areas as they move, as well as causing a variety of unpredictable effects.

-# Underworld
+## The Underworld

 > Don't get lost.

-- The Underworld is a massive, subterranean cave network made up of the spaces left behind by the rotting roots of the World Tree.
+- The Underworld is a massive, subterranean cave network made up of the spaces left behind by the old world and the rotting roots of the World Tree.
 No sunlight reaches the Underworld.
 - Enemies, anomalies, and other disturbances are constantly emerging from the darkness.
 - The Overworld has a multitude of passages to the Underworld which are created and destroyed in the Fog at random locations.
-These passages remain either until the Fog returns to scour them from the face of the map, or players protect them by building light structures that ward off the Fog.
+These passages remain either until the Fog returns to scour them from the face of the map, or players protect them by building Foglight structures that ward off the Fog.
 - Fog does not penetrate very deep into the Underworld, thus the Underworld remains a largely unchanged gameplay space, save for the shifting passages leading to the Overworld.
-- Civilization has attempted to rebuild here, free from the effects of Fog, but far from the resources necessary to keep darkness at bay.

-# Fogstones & Foglight
+## Fogstones & Foglight

 > Order in chaos, and chaos in order.